MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 Regarding the dorsals, the well-preserved conjoined pair A and B can be positioned by reference to Migeod (1931a:92): "All the dorsal vertebrae [...] were with one exception adhering very firmly to each other [...]
 The exception was a break between D6 and D7. [...]
 After extracting D7, however, together with D8 (which were plastered together so that there might be no disturbance of the interlocking neural arches) [...]".
 From this, it seems highly likely that A and B and mD7 and mD8 (i.e. D8 and D9).
 This assignment to a posterior position within the dorsal column is corroborated by the high position of the parapopysis on both vertebrae.

 Centra Q and R measure 26 and 29 cm (10 and 11 inches) from the back of the condyle to the cotyle.
-The shortness of the centra rules out either of them being Migeod's "shoulder vertebra", mD1 or mD2. mD3 is still contained in Jackets G and H, and mD6 in jacket Q; and mD7 and mD8 are dorsals A and B. Therefore the only possible positions for centra Q and R are as mD4-mD5, or posterior to A and B as mD9 and mD10 -- that is, D10 and D11, the two most posterior dorsals.
+The shortness of the centra rules out either of them being Migeod's "shoulder vertebra", mD1 or mD2. mD3 is still contained in Jackets G and H, and mD6 in Jacket Q; and mD7 and mD8 are dorsals A and B. Therefore the only possible positions for centra Q and R are as mD4-mD5, or posterior to A and B as mD9 and mD10 -- that is, D10 and D11, the two most posterior dorsals.
 But on most sauropods, that last few dorsals the shortest, and centra Q and R are slightly longer than the centra of dorsals A and B. A very posterior position is therefore unlikely, and the position as mD4 and mD5 (i.e. D5 and D6) seems most likely.

 Dorsal neural spine C may belong to either centrum Q or R; but since the as-yet unopened Jacket S contains part of mD5, it seems most likely that it belongs to mD4, i.e. dorsal centrum Q -- but this assignment is by no means certain.